Jack’s Passion for People

 Schwarz Partners is formed with a business focus related to the manufacturing of corrugated sheets and expanding to different segments of the corrugated industry.
 The company’s only business holdings at the time are TransCorr, a transportation company, and GHS Associates, a scrap brokerage.

-Flutes, a Schwarz Partners company, commences production of microflute sheets in Indianapolis, Indiana.
+Flutes, a Schwarz Partners affiliate, commences production of microflute sheets in Indianapolis, Indiana.

 Schwarz Partners enters the corrugated converting business with the purchase of MOPAC, WOPAC and NIPAC which is the first step into what is now The Royal Group.